-Electronic signatures simplify the process of signing the accounts and are acceptable for laying in Parliament.
-Accounts can be signed using any device from any location.
+Electronic signatures simplify the process of signing the accounts and can be signed using any device from any location.
 There is no longer a need for duplicate copies to be signed, thus reducing the risk of missing a signature and all signatories have immediate access to a high-quality PDF version of the accounts.